craig-grant630/Heritage-Housing/README.md

 * Loss of Temporal Meaning
 The median year might not represent a realistic or contextually meaningful value.

-For example, if most houses were built in 1970 and 2005, the median could be ~1990—which may not actually correspond to a real or likely garage construction year for the missing data.
+For example, if most houses were built in 1970 and 2005, the median could be ~1990 which may not actually correspond to a real or likely garage construction year for the missing data.

 * If the missing garage year is associated with no garage, then filling in a median year implies a garage exists, which can distort model accuracy.